 Collectively, EU member states are the world's largest energy importer, importing about 55% of their energy supply-approximately 84% of their oil and 64% of their natural gas.
-12 EU member states increasingly rely on natural gas, particularly to reach ambitious targets to reduce carbon dioxide and greenhouse gas emissions.
+EU member states increasingly rely on natural gas, particularly to reach ambitious targets to reduce carbon dioxide and greenhouse gas emissions.
 Natural gas comprised 24% of the EU's primary energy consumption in 2011, a number that is expected to grow to almost 30% by 2030.
-13 Oil made up about 38%, coal almost 23%, and nuclear 12% of the EU primary energy supply.
-Coal use rose significantly between 2010 and 2011, in part supplied by increased U.S. coal exports.
+Oil made up about 37%, coal almost 18%, and nuclear 12% of the EU primary energy supply.
+Coal use rose between 2011 and 2012, in part supplied by increased U.S. coal exports.
 The European Commission forecasts that the EU will import over 80% of its natural gas needs by 2030.
 Analysts note that recent policy decisions, such as a 2011 German announcement that it would phase out use of its nuclear power plants by 2020 and possible prohibitions on shale gas development by some EU members, could mean a more rapid rise in Europe's dependence on natural gas imports.

-Russia has long been, and is expected to continue to be, the key supplier of natural gas to Europe.
-In 2011, Russia accounted for 36% of European natural gas imports, followed by Norway and Algeria (see Figure 1).
+Russia has long been, and is expected to continue to be, a key supplier of natural gas to Europe.
+In 2012, Russia accounted for 34% of European natural gas imports, surpassed by Norway as the lead supplier (see Figure 1).
+Algeria is the third largest supplier to the EU.
 Russian and European companies have developed an extensive network of infrastructure to transport Russian natural gas long distances to European markets.
 Observers expect natural gas to play a significant role in Europe-Russia relations for decades to come.